 The New Relic Browser agent sets cookies by default.
 Cookies are placed by the Browser agent and the New Relic collector.
 The New Relic collector places a cookie when the Browser agent makes a connection and transmits data.

 A cookie consent manager that uses a conditional script loader that only loads tags/snippets when a visitor agrees to a specific type of cookies can be used.
 By choosing this option there is a risk that page performance will not be captured until the visitor has agreed and the Browser agent is running.

 |Personal data through custom Browser configuration||

-New Relic offers the option to manually configure your agent through the Browser API, which could be used to capture information considered personal data, subject to the restrictions set forth in the terms of service with New Relic (for example, no credit card numbers or sensitive categories of personal data).
+New Relic offers the option to manually configure your agent through the Browser API, which could be used to capture personal data, subject to the restrictions set forth in the terms of service with New Relic (for example, no credit card numbers or sensitive categories of personal data, which are contractually prohibited).
 New Relic responds to the instructions specified by the agents, including collecting personal data that may be custom configured.

-If you (as the data controller) receive a data subject action request (DSAR) and determine that personal data sent to New Relic for processing must be deleted, see New Relic GDPR deletion requests.
+If you (as the data controller) receive a request from one of your own customer and determine that personal data sent to New Relic for processing must be deleted, see New Relic personal data requests.

 The JSESSIONID cookie is used to store a session identifier so that New Relic can monitor session counts for an application.
 The cookie value is generated by Jetty.